oracle-livelabs/developer/dev-guide-ai-finance/graph-exercise/graph-exercise.md

 Estimated Time: 30 minutes

 ### Objectives
-* Enhance your understanding of Graph by applying it to a real-world developer coding challenge.
+* Enhance your understanding of Graph by applying it to a coding challenge.
 * Gain hands-on experience with Graph and refining application features to meet specific development requirements.